-Program for Sexually Abusive Boys With Intellectual Disabilities
+Program for Sexually Reactive Boys With Intellectual Disabilities

-Harbor Point Behavioral Health Center offers treatment for sexually abusive adolescent males, ages 13 to 18, with intellectual disabilities.
+Harbor Point Behavioral Health Center offers treatment for sexually reactive adolescent males, ages 13 to 17, with intellectual disabilities.
 The program provides intensive, residential treatment that accommodates this patient population’s limited level of understanding and development.

 The therapeutic alliance is paramount to residents’ treatment success.
 Each resident receives an initial risk assessment to evaluate their treatment needs, level of functioning and level of risk to the community.

 - History of sexually aggressive and sexually reactive behavior